 There is a theological term called eternal security.
 What this five-dollar phrase means is that once you are saved, you are always saved; you can never lose your salvation.

-So, you may ask, if you are always saved, does that mean that you can go out and sin without having to worry about being shut out of heaven?
+You might ask yourself if you are always saved, then does that mean that you can go out and sin without having to worry about being shut out of heaven?
 Well, yes, in the literal sense, it does.
-But if you were sincere in accepting Christ, you will not want to use this loophole.
+But if you were sincere in accepting Christ, then you will not want to use this loophole.
 You will have such gratitude to Jesus for His remarkable gift that you will seek to live your life in a manner that pleases Him.

-Now, perhaps some of you may be worried that maybe you weren’t really saved years ago.
-Perhaps it was done on a whim or without the proper analysis.
+Now, perhaps some of you may be worried that perhaps you weren’t really saved years ago.
+Perhaps it was done on a whim or without the proper motivation.
 If you’re still unsure, you can always ask Him to save you for sure.
 Read Revelation 3:20 and 1 John 5:11-13.
 Believe those words of God, and you can know for sure that you have eternal life!